telerik/document-processing-docs/introduction.md

 |[UI for WinForms](https://www.telerik.com/products/winforms.aspx)|[UI for WinForms](https://www.telerik.com/products/winforms.aspx)|[UI for WinUI](https://www.telerik.com/winui)|
 |[UI for Silverlight (discontinued)](https://www.telerik.com/products/silverlight/overview.aspx)||[UI for .NET MAUI](https://www.telerik.com/maui-ui)|

 All versions are available as [NuGet packages]({%slug installation-nuget-packages%}).
-The assemblies/ packages for .NET Standard do not contain the word *Windows* in their name.
+The assemblies/packages for .NET Standard do not contain the word *Windows* in their name.

 ## Getting Started